cran-task-views/WebTechnologies/WebTechnologies.md

   formed.
 This library corrects common errors in HTML documents.
   `r pkg("W3CMarkupValidator")` provides an R Interface to W3C Markup Validation Services for validating HTML documents.
-  - For XML documents, the `r ohat("XMLSchema")` package provides facilities in R for reading XML schema documents and processing them to create definitions for R classes and functions for converting XML nodes to instances of those classes.
+  - For XML documents, `r ohat("XMLSchema")` provides facilities in R for reading XML schema documents and processing them to create definitions for R classes and functions for converting XML nodes to instances of those classes.
 It provides the framework for meta-computing with XML schema in R.
     `r pkg("xslt")` is an
-    extension for the `r pkg("xml2", priority = "core")` package to transform XML documents by applying an xslt style-sheet.
+    extension for `r pkg("xml2", priority = "core")` to transform XML documents by applying an xslt style-sheet.
 (It can be seen as a modern replacement for
     `r ohat("Sxslt")`, which is an
-    interface to Dan Veillard's libxslt translator, and the `r ohat("SXalan")` package.)
+    interface to Dan Veillard's libxslt translator, and `r ohat("SXalan")`.)
 This may be useful for webscraping, as well as transforming XML markup into another human- or machine-readable format (e.g., HTML, JSON, plain text, etc.). `r ohat("SSOAP")`